-- · Increased number of patients benefiting from our products - Broad range of post-patent, branded medicines and domestic brands covering hospital, prescription and consumer sectors - Product portfolios aligned with targeted therapeutic categories for each region - · Consistent, compliant and efficient regulatory, pharmacovigilance, procurement and supply chain systems which provide competitive advantages for the Group - · No significant product recalls - · Successful launch of 57 products from the pipeline during the past year - · High quality, affordable medicines and products that improve quality of health - Technology-enabled business processes - · Protection of company and private information patients who have suffered from COVID-19.
-Aspen's dexamethasone, in particular, has also been widely used as a treatment option for hospitalised COVID-19 patients.
-In response to the global demand for these and other essential medicines, we established a supply chain task force to coordinate our efforts in ensuring the continued supply of products where they were needed most.
+- Increased number of patients benefiting from our products - Broad range of post-patent, branded medicines and domestic brands covering hospital, prescription and consumer sectors - Product portfolios aligned with targeted therapeutic categories for each region - · Consistent, compliant and efficient regulatory, pharmacovigilance, procurement and supply chain systems which provide competitive advantages for the Group - · No significant product recalls - · Successful launch of 57 products from the pipeline during the past year - · High quality, affordable medicines and products that improve quality of health - Technology-enabled business processes - Protection of company and private information patients who have suffered from COVID-19.
+Aspen's dexamethasone, in particular, has also been widely used as a treatment option for global demand for these and other essential medicines, we established a supply chain task force to coordinate our efforts in ensuring the continued supply of products where they were needed most.